vrushankportkey/portkey-cookbook/examples/Anyscale_Portkey.md

 print(chat_complete.choices[0].message.content)
 ```

-### 2. Caching, Fallbacks, Load Balancing
+## Caching, Fallbacks, Load Balancing

-* **Fallbacks**: Ensure your application remains functional even if a primary service fails.
-* **Load Balancing**: Efficiently distribute incoming requests among multiple models.
-* **Semantic Caching**: Reduce costs and latency by intelligently caching results.
+Portkey's AI Gateway can apply features like fallbacks or caching at each request level.
+You can do that by saving _configs_ (from the portkey dashboard > configs tab) to get config identifier.
+This identifier can be passed to `x-portkey-config` header as a `string`.

-Toggle these features through Portkey's Config builder.
-Head to the **[Configs tab](https://app.portkey.ai)**—if we want to enable semantic caching + fallback from Llama2 to Mistral, your Portkey config would look like this:
+If we want to enable semantic caching + fallback from Llama2 to Mistral, your Portkey config would look like this:

 ```json
 {